docker/docs/datacenter/ucp/2.1/guides/admin/install/index.md

 Skip this step if you don't want UCP to be highly available.

-To make your Docker swarm and UCP fault-tolerant and highly available, you can join more manager nodes to your it.
+To make your Docker swarm and UCP fault-tolerant and highly available, you can join more manager nodes to it.
 Manager nodes are the nodes in the swarm that perform the orchestration and swarm management tasks, and dispatch tasks for worker nodes to execute.